 received a second place award in the Modified 240/260 class.
 He also brought it out to the Thunderhill track day that weekend.
-Even though the engine was still the old B21F (non-turbo), he blew away everyone else with some fast driving talent.
-Back then VCOA actually recorded competitive lap times for this event.
-Patrick took

-As you can see in these photos, all taken a number of years ago, the car went through a few changes, eventually getting a turbo motor and and a flat-nose hood.
+Even though the engine was still the old B21F (non-turbo), he blew away everyone else with some truly fast driving talent.
+Back then VCOA actually recorded competitive lap times for this event and then presented awards.
+Patrick took As you can see in these photos, all taken a number of years ago, the car went through a few changes, eventually getting a turbo motor and and a flat-nose hood/grill.

-A few years later Patrick sold the car to someone in the Pacific Northwest and it disappeared.
+A few years later Patrick sold the car to someone in the Pacific Northwest and it disappeared for a long time.
 In 2009 Patrick located the car and bought it back.
 It hadn't been very well taken care of, so he's now put it away until it's time for it to be brought back.
-This 240 was considered to be one of the best sorted and coolest modified Volvos in its day and it was always a big crowd pleaser at all the west coast Volvo shows.
+This 240 was considered to be one of the best sorted and coolest modified Volvos in its day and it was always been a big crowd-pleaser at all Volvo events.

 242 Turbo was built and formerly owned by Doug Kauer of Northern